NorwegianVeterinaryInstitute/BioinfTraining/Contamination_NGS.md

 Both datasets were sequenced vry deeply, and here we will use a subsampled dataset for a tutorial on how to clean such datasets.

 Besides these two datasets we also need datasets that are from common contaminants.
 * the phage PhiX - Phix.fasta
 * The human genome - hg19_main_mask_ribo_animal_allplant_allfungus.fasta
+Their location on Saga is here: `/cluster/projects/nn9305k/db_flatfiles/contamination_hosts`.

 And we need a database that we can use to classify our reads or our contigs.
 We will use a minikraken database retrieved from here: (http://ccb.jhu.edu/software/kraken2/downloads.shtml)